 Invasive Tree Removals to date

-Parks & Rec has focused on removing invasive trees in the area near our proposed demo exclosure.
+Parks & Rec has focused on removing invasive trees in the area near the deer exclosure.
 The HWRP continues to engage volunteers in removing invasive shrubs, primarily: privet, jetbead, Japanese barberry and honeysuckle.

 Japanese Barberry Survey

 Volunteers surveyed Japanese barberry in August-September of 2020 and found over 850 shrubs.
 We've removed about half this number.
 (Red bushes represent the barberry bushes we surveyed, and green skulls the bushes we have removed.)
 Barberry tends to colonize entire understories of area preserves if not forcibly removed, and such infestations create a favorable microclime for deer tick reproduction.. → Become a Barberry Buster!

 Mile-a-Minute & Japanese Angelica

 We've found fast-growing mile-a-minute in a few of areas of Hillside Woods.
 Click the link to learn more about it - for example, it can grow six inches a day! - and learn to identify it; please remove it wherever you see it!
 If it has berries, put them in the trash; do not compost them.
 Volunteers have remediated some of the mile-a-minute patches in Hillside Woods, but they will require consistent vigilance.